fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 * Include a photo of yourself and the thing you've already made
 * Add a page for this week and cover what you've learned about publishing on the web: show what you did, what went wrong, and how you fixed it.

-Submit the URL to Student Central :construction:
+Submit the URL to Student Central through Turnitin.

 ### What do I need to do to pass?
 (40%)

-:speech_balloon: Explain these grade boundaries
+:speech_balloon: Explain these grade boundaries.

 * A working website with:
   * An 'about' page